-To follow my previous column (CC May 11), our family has appreciated having a community nurse return to our home for weekly hours.
+To follow my previous column, our family has appreciated having a community nurse return to our home for weekly hours.
 I am thankful for the help with medications, pain management and extra time over the dinner hour.
 Though a sense of familiarity in routine has returned, I cannot ignore the persistent feelings of discontentment.

 Fading into fatigue

 Rachel and Janneke cannot verbalize this to me, but they are missing the informal connections with classmates.
 Now all their encounters with peers are prescribed through their computer, through a virtual platform called Zoom.
 Initially, classmates were excited to Zoom with the girls, but the hype has evaporated, and students (and teachers) everywhere are experiencing Zoom fatigue.
 The success of online/crisis learning for students during COVID rests on the level of connection and engagement between the teacher and the learner – and between the learners.
 My girls can’t initiate connection, and their own level of engagement is dependent on the adult caring for them in our home.

 I ache for my older neurotypical daughters.
 They are old enough to read the news and sense the uncertainty, but they are too young to be able to lean on a history of deeper assurances from lived experiences.
 As their mom, I’m losing count of the weeks with this global pandemic.
 The days are blurring one into the other, and a weekend seems no different from a weekday.
 I feel as if my perspective rolls through highs and lows on its own whims, and I wish I was more productive with the extra time at home.
 Mind you, I’m not ready to try making soda bread just yet.